 For the purposes of this Ordinance, the following terms, words, and phrases shall have the meanings given herein.
 All words not defined herein shall carry their customary and usual meanings.
 Words used in the present tense shall include the future tense.
 Words used in the singular shall include the plural.
 Where so indicated by the text, these definitions also include substantive regulations.
 Where reference is made to Town or State laws, ordinances, or regulations, each reference to a particular law, regulation, or section shall include all amendments and successor sections.

+Special event facility: A building or portion of a building, outdoor areas, and related parking which is made available for consideration to individuals or groups to accommodate private functions including but not limited to banquets, weddings, anniversaries and other similar events.
+Such use may include (1) kitchen facilities for the preparation or catering of food, (2) the sale and/or serving of alcoholic beverages for on-premises consumption, only during scheduled events and not open to the general public and (3) entertainment.
+A special event facility may be operated in conjunction with other uses.
+Overnight accommodations may be operated on a site that is also a special event facility, and are subject to all applicable provisions of the Zoning Ordinance.

 SEC.
 19-6-1.
 RESIDENCE A DISTRICT (RA)